EliteLoser/Finance/text/Fear and Danger.md

 Initially written 2021-08-18.

-As I'm reading in "Factfulness", a good book by Hans Rosling, Ola Rosling and Anna Rosling Rönning, there is a difference betwen what we fear and what is
+As I'm reading in "Factfulness", a good book by Hans Rosling, Ola Rosling and Anna Rosling Rönnlund, there is a difference betwen what we fear and what is
 (the most) dangerous.
 It just happened to occur to me that (within the financial world!)
 I fear corrections in the stock market, being invested with a not entirely insignificant amount (to me - I'm no millionaire).
 But the danger is the "global Japan scenario": a cataclysmic crash that spins the world decades back in "fiscal time".